 Grades are calculated from the student's team and individual assignments, class participation, submissions, reports, and presentations.
 Students are required to maintain a program GPA of at least 3.0.
 Students whose GPA falls below 3.0 are placed on academic probation.
 They have two terms to bring up their GPA, or they may face dismissal from the program.

-Written Case Studies: As a part of a group, each group will post two written case study reports of about 2,000 words in length outlining their findings and recommendations.
+Written Case Studies: Students will post three written case study reports of about 2,000 words in length outlining their findings and recommendations.